Best Colleges & Universities Idaho 2023

 Retention Rate: 72%

-Founded by the Church of Jesus Christ Latter-day Saints in Rexburg, Idaho in 1888, Brigham Young University-Idaho (BYUI) offers over one hundred degree options, including both bachelor and associate degrees.
-This private, faith-based institution’s 430-acre campus, located in Idaho’s scenic Snake River Valley, is the perfect setting for enriching education and developing spirituality.
-With an acceptance rate of 97% and over 28,000 undergraduates, including 15,000 online attendees, the university’s student population is well above-average.
-BYUI’s course options are primarily science and humanities-based, some of which include four-year programs in physical sciences and engineering, performing and visual arts, and agriculture.
-BYUI also offers the unique opportunity to earn bachelor’s degrees in religious studies.
-US News rates BYU at #95 on the Safest School rankings list, and it sits at #22 on Nich.com’s list of Best Online Colleges.
+Founded by the Church of Jesus Christ Latter-day Saints in Rexburg, Idaho in 1888, Brigham Young University – Idaho (BYUI) offers over one hundred degree options, including both bachelor’s and associate’s degrees.
+This private, faith-based institution’s 430-acre campus is located in Idaho’s scenic Snake River Valley.
+The campus serves as the perfect setting for obtaining an enriching education and developing spirituality.
+With an acceptance rate of 97%, and over 19,000 undergraduates in total, 4,500 of which attend online, BYUI’s student population is well above-average.
+The school’s course options are primarily science and humanities-based, a few of which include four-year programs in the physical sciences and engineering, performing and visual arts, and agriculture.
+BYUI also offers unique opportunities to earn bachelor’s degrees in religious studies.
+The U.S. News and World Report rates it at #24 among the Top Performers in Social Mobility, and it sits at #4 on Niche.com’s list of Best Value Colleges in Idaho.

 Retention Rate: 80%